Erik0810/YomuLAB/README.md

 YomuLAB is an interactive web application designed to help language learners practice and improve their Japanese skills.
 Through adaptive AI-powered conversations and proficiency assessments, YomuLAB provides a personalized and immersive learning experience.

-Access: https://yomulab.onrender.com (Powered by render's free plan, instance may spin down when inactive so allow 1 min of loading time)
+Access: https://yomulab.onrender.com (Powered by Render's free plan, instance may spin down when inactive so allow 1 min of loading time)

 ## 🚀 Features